-If you have ever wanted to view the wondrous objects of our solar system and beyond, here is the how-to manual to get you well on your way.
+If you have ever wanted to view the wondrous objects of our solar system and beyond, here is the how-to manual to get you well on your way to enjoying visual astronomy.
 From purchasing your first telescope, through setting it up and finding objects, to viewing your first galaxy, this book contains everything you need.
-Learn how to read star maps and navigate the celestial sphere and much more with plenty of pictures, diagrams and charts to make it easy.
-Written specifically for the novice and assuming the reader has no knowledge of astronomy makes sure that all topics are explained thoroughly from the ground up.
+Learn how to read star maps and navigate the celestial sphere and much more.
+The book contains plenty of pictures, diagrams and charts to make visual astronomy easy.
+Written specifically for the novice at visual astronomy and assuming the reader has no prior knowledge.
+It makes sure that all topics are explained thoroughly from the ground up.
 Use this book to embark on a fantastic new hobby and learn about the universe at the same time!

 The second section of the book, Equipment, is relatively self-explanatory.
 Various types of equipment are discussed, including binoculars, telescopes, and mounts.
 A breadth of information is provided on each piece of equipment.
 Readers will learn what can be viewed via binoculars or telescopes and the mechanisms that allow them to function.
 Once you learn about basic equipment, you will learn how to set it up.
 Discover how to find alignment, read various star maps, use supplementary computer software, and protect your gear from the elements.